Yellow futuristic astronaut robot in yellow room - Invoke Training user Interface

 Setting a seed allows the training process to be deterministic.
 That means if we trained something that we really liked and want to retrain it on the same dataset, using the same seed will get you to the same resulting model.

-Default Setting: 1
+Default Settings: 1

 Maximum Checkpoints